csci241-18f/csci241_18f_studyguide/README.md

 This list is incomplete.
 If you encounter a practice problem that is not listed, contributions are welcome and would likely be appreciated by your fellow classmates.
 To contribute, simply edit this repository's README.md and commit your changes.
-You can do this either by cloning the repository, committing, and pushing changes, or directly on GitHub using the built-in editing interface.
+You can do this either by cloning the repository, committing, and pushing changes, or directly on GitHub using the built-in editing interface - click the pencil icon in the top right of this README.md file on GitHub.
+Please include the lecture and slide number, type of problem, and a few words describing the topic.

+List of known practice problems and ABCD questions:
+* L03 slide 22 - practice problems on loop invariants and selection/insertion sort.
+* L14 slide 11 - practice problems on implementing the Set ADT.
+* L14 slide 16 - ABCD question on the definition of a heap.